pkantue/molomolotech/Podcast/ShowNotes/ep026/Resume Building Without Formal Experience.md

 Now, that’s proof.

 It’s the same in tech—don’t just say ‘I’m looking for experience.’
-Show your work, like Yazami did with his research."*
+Show your work, like I did with my autopilot projects."*

 *(Music fades back to normal episode tone.)*